ckcssm

 • flipping around to bite at the hindquarters

-CM/SM is often misdiagnosed by vets as:
+CM/SM is often misdiagnosed by vets, even for years, as:

 • allergies